jamesbryer/Library-Finder-Project/docs/implementation.md

 This will be the first release version of the application, v1.0.0

 ## Project Structure
 All of the project files are located with the folder /server/.
-A brief description of these files and their purpose is provided below;
+A brief description of these files and their purpose is provided below:

-TODO: provide a table listing the number of jslint warnings/reports for each module.

 | File | Description | jslint warnings |
 | ---- | ----------- | --------------- |